jesperberth/automationclass/lab08/lab8.md

 In the left pane, click Inventory

-Click on the Green Plus sign to create a new inventory
+Click Add to create a new inventory, select Add Inventory

 Type

-__Name:__ inventory
+__Name:__ Inventory

 __Organization:__ Default